vfmd/vfmd.github.io/index.md

 ## Does it have features 'foo' and 'bar'?

-vfmd supports all syntax constructs in John Gruber's [Markdown], with some differences.
+vfmd supports all syntax constructs in John Gruber's [Markdown], with some [differences].
 It does not define the syntax for the additional features available in some variants of Markdown, like tables, definition lists or footnotes.
 However, extendability is part of the vfmd design, so the specification includes information on how the syntax can be